ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

     // This array is parallel with the field names specified by `cellRecordFieldNames`.
     dataRecordFieldNames: readonly (TableFieldName | undefined)[] = [];

+    // The name of the data field that will be used for operations on the table, such as sorting and grouping.
+    operandDataRecordFieldName: TableFieldName | undefined;

     // Function that allows the table column to validate the type that gets created
     // for the cell data.
 This should validate that the types in TCellRecord are correct
     // for each key defined by `cellRecordFieldNames`.